Gunnison Beach Lewdness Defense Lawyer

 Public Lewdness in Gateway National Recreation Area: 36 C.F.R.
 7.29c

 “A person is guilty of public lewdness when he intentionally exposes the private and intimate parts of his body in a lewd manner or commits any other lewd act (a) in a public place, or (b) in private premises under circumstances in which he may readily be observed from either a public place or from other private premises, and with intent that he be so observed.”

 The language in Federal lewdness statute tends to open the door for some viable defenses, including but not limited to whether or not the incident actually occurred in a “public place” or was did it take place in an area where it could reasonable have been observed.
 If you would like to come into our office and speak one-on-one with Mr. Oliver or one of the other attorneys at Proetta & Oliver, then please contact us at 732.858.6959.
 We will glad go over the pros and cons of your case and we will give you our honest opinion on how we can help.
+We defend all types of crimes in Federal Court, including but not limited too: drug trafficking, identity theft, weapons offenses, driving while intoxicated, possession of marijuana and health care fraud.
 As always, our initial consultations are free of cost, so if you have any questions whatsoever, please do not hesitate to contact us.